abhi-glitchhg/np_conv/README.md

 Here, we are using [ `numpy.lib.stride_tricks.as_strided` ](https://numpy.org/doc/stable/reference/generated/numpy.lib.stride_tricks.as_strided.html) function to get the desired views of the numpy array.
 The documentation of the above function warns to use this function with care.
 > Warning
->This function has to be used with extreme care, see notes.

-and
+>This function has to be used with extreme care, see notes. as_strided creates a view into the array given the exact strides and shape.
+This means it manipulates the internal data structure of ndarray and, if done incorrectly, the array elements can point to invalid memory and can corrupt results or crash your program.
+It is advisable to always use the original x.strides when calculating new strides to avoid reliance on a contiguous memory layout.

+>Furthermore, arrays created with this function often contain self overlapping memory, so that two elements are identical.
+Vectorized write operations on such arrays will typically be unpredictable.
+They may even give different results for small, large, or transposed arrays.

+>Since writing to these arrays has to be tested and done with great care, you may want to use writeable=False to avoid accidental write operations.

 > For these reasons it is advisable to avoid `as_strided` when possible.